LucasSimoesSilva/Discord-bot/README.md

 BOT_TOKEN=AAAAAAAAAAAAABBBBBBBBBBBBBBBBCCCCCCCCCCCDDDDDDDDDDD
 ```

-12. In a terminal of your choice inside the `DiscordBot` folder, use the command `pip install -r requirements. txt`.
+12. In a terminal of your choice inside the `DiscordBot` folder, use the command `pip install -r requirements.txt`.

 13. Now you can run the `main.py` file using an IDE or in the terminal with the command `python main.py`, and your bot will be operational to perform its functions within the server.